JtMeulen/vite-react-bootstrap/README.md

 - Jest for unit testing
 - RTL (React Testing Library) for component testing
 - Scss for styling
+- ESLint and Prettier for code linting and formatting
+- Husky and Lint-staged for pre-commit checks

 ## Getting Started

 To get started with this project, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/vite-react-bootstrap.git`
+1. Clone the repository: `git clone https://github.com/JtMeulen/vite-react-bootstrap.git`
 2. Install dependencies: `npm install`
 3. Start the development server: `npm run dev`
 4. Open your browser and navigate to `http://localhost:3000`